RoamGuru Roam Guru

 This isn't a checklist.
 It's a way of seeing the city through the eyes of people who've never left.

-The Weather Reality
+The Winter Reality

 Pack a proper waterproof with a hood—not an umbrella, the wind will destroy it within an hour.
 Wear boots that can handle muddy riverbank paths.
 And bring a sense of humor about the weather.
 Locals don't complain; they treat it as character-building.